Bayesian methods to overcome the winner's curse in genetic studies: Application study

-We applied our methods as discussed above to four datasets, one of which is I) the candidate gene association study of Lymphoma by \cite{wangetal} and three are genome-wide association studies of II) type 1 diabetes (T1D) by WTCCC (2007), III) psoriasis by Nair et al.\ (2009) and IV) complications of T1D by Dr.\ Andrew Paterson and his colleagues (personal communication).
-The Lymphoma and T1D data-sets were chosen because they were previously analyzed by \cite{ghosh:2008ys} via the likelihood-based approach, and the other two studies were chosen because the OR estimates obtained from replication studies had been reported by the study authors.
-In addition, the T1D complication dataset allows us to show that the proposed method can be easily and robustly applied to quantitative trait studies.
-In each case, we present, in a table, the results of the different Bayesian estimators proposed and compare them to the original reported OR (i.e.\ the naive estimate), the MLE estimate and the estimate from available follow-up/replication study.
-The estimate from the replication study is an unbiased estimate of the true effect size, however, the value itself should not be viewed as the true parameter value because of the sampling variation and potential sub-population and sampling differences between original and follow-up studies.
-For all four examples we present the results obtained from using the {\bf MLE}, {\bf B.L}, {\bf B.H} and {\bf B.BMA} estimators.
-Although present side by side the HPD regions for each Bayesian method and the confidence intervals produced using the chi-square approximation for the conditional likelihood method, one should keep in mind that the statistical interpretation of these regions is different and therefore these are not comparable.
+We applied the proposed Bayesian estimation methods to four data sets of which one is a candidate gene study and the other three are genome-wide association studies (GWAS) of either binary or quantitative outcomes.
+Specifically, the four studies are as follows: \begin{longlist}[(III)] \item[(I)] the candidate gene association study of Lymphoma by \citet{wangetal}, \item[(II)] the GWAS of type 1 diabetes (T1D) by \citet{wtccc}, \item[(III)] the GWAS of psoriasis by \citet{Nair2009ys}, \item[(IV)] the GWAS of complications of T1D by \citet{paterson}. \end{longlist} The Lymphoma and WTCCC T1D data sets were chosen because they were previously analyzed by \citet{ghosh2008ys} via the likelihood-based approach, and the other two studies were chosen because the genetic effect estimates from independent replication samples were reported by the study authors.
+In addition, the T1D complication data set allows us to demonstrate that the proposed methods can be easily and robustly applied to association studies of quantitative outcomes.

-{\bf Example I } The Lymphoma study reported two significant SNPs (rs1800629 and rs909253) from a candidate gene study using a total of 48 SNPs and 318 cases and 766 controls.
-The naive OR estimates are 1.54 and 1.40, respectively.
-We applied the MLE and Bayesian methods using a p-value threshold of $ 0.1/48 \approx 0.002 $ as in \cite{ghosh:2008ys}.
-The follow up estimates are the results from a larger pooled analysis involving seven studies reported in \cite{roth}.
-From the results, shown in Table \ref{tb:wang}, one can see that the Bayesian model averaging estimate is closer to the replicated value than the conditional MLE estimate.
-In this case the average model ``favors" the {\bf B.H} model which, in turn, yields estimates very close to the replicated values.

-{\bf Example II } The GWAS of T1D by WTCCC (2007) used about 2,000 cases and 3,000 controls genotyped with the 500K Affymetrix chip, and it reported six significant loci at the $5 \times 10^{-7}$ level.
-We focus on the four SNPs analyzed by \cite{ghosh:2008ys} because replication results are available from the study of \cite{toddetal}.
-The results in Table \ref{tb:wtcc} show that the Bayesian methods considered yield similar results to the {\bf MLE}.
-In this case, the prior influences the result only minimally, a fact that can be attributed to the strong signal in the data.